 So, do grandparents have a legal right to see their grandchildren after a divorce?
 Not necessarily.

 However, Virginia recognizes the importance of family relationships beyond the immediate parents in divorce and custody proceedings.
 While grandparents do not have automatic visitation rights, they can file a petition to establish visitation if it is deemed in the child’s best interest.

 Understanding the legal framework and engaging in productive dialogue or mediation with the parents can greatly increase the chances of obtaining visitation rights for grandparents, and an experienced family lawyer can help you do this.

 Have more questions about grandparents’ visitation rights after a divorce in Virginia?
-Contact Virginia Family Law Center, P.C., today to schedule your free consultation.
+Contact Virginia Family Law Center, P.C., today to schedule your consultation.

 At Virginia Family Law Center, we protect clients’ rights and help them understand the legal processes they are working through.
 Schedule your 30-minute telephone consultation with an experienced lawyer by filling out the form below.